boldflight/BibleConverter/test_EPUB/output/2kings.md

 [15] When he left there, he met Jehonadab son of Rekab who had been looking for him.
 Jehu greeted him and asked, “Are you as committed to me as I am to you?”
 Jehonadab answered, “I am!”
 Jehu replied, “If so, give me your hand.”
 So he offered his hand and Jehu pulled him up into the chariot.
 [16] Jehu said, “Come with me and see how zealous I am for the **Lord**’s cause.”
 So he took him along in his chariot.
-[17] He went to Samaria and killed each of Ahab’s remaining family members who were in Samaria until he destroyed them, in keeping with the **Lord’**s message which he had announced to Elijah.
+[17] He went to Samaria and killed each of Ahab’s remaining family members who were in Samaria until he destroyed them, in keeping with the **Lord**'s message which he had announced to Elijah.

 ### Jehu Executes the Prophets and Priests of Baal